Things I have learnt in the past week

 *Apologies.
 I watched some Dave Chappelle earlier, it gets under my skin man.

-My neighbour is SO.
-LOUD. but not in a playing rock ‘n’ roll way, not in an interesting drunken rows with spouse way, in a “I have an impractically, incomprehensibly loud speaking voice and need to relate some anecdotes about doing laundry, building pergolas, and some face eatingly boring tales regarding who attended which family function with what bottle of tasty red” way.
+But not in a playing rock ‘n’ roll way, not in an interesting drunken rows with spouse way, in a “I have an impractically, incomprehensibly loud speaking voice and need to relate some anecdotes about doing laundry, building pergolas, and some face-eatingly boring tales regarding who attended which family function with what bottle of tasty red” way.

 It’s like living next to Charlie Browns teacher when she’s older and more boring and has embraced the megaphone.